Wargh/dynamodb-spring-configuration/README.md

 The properties loaded by dynamodb-spring-configuration will override any specified in application yml or properties files included in the application but will be overridden by system properties.

-It is possible to disable dynamodb-spring-configuration by specifying -Ddynamopdb.configuration.enabled=false.
+It is possible to disable dynamodb-spring-configuration by specifying -Ddynamodb.configuration.enabled=false.

 ### How does it work ###